HarrisonNathanLee/Yo-yo-Judging-Application/README.md

 - Refractored getters and setters and overall codebase to make it more streamline - more helper functiosn!
 - What still need to be done:
     - Debug competiton class, add read functionality
-    - Inter player data analysis/ competition analysis class
+    - Inter App.player data analysis/ competition analysis class
     - Double click
     - Tests for exceptions
-    - Fill in test gaps - get a code coverage report somehow
+    - Fill in App.test gaps - get a code coverage report somehow